Category Archives: Company Formation

 Hire Employees

-If you plan to hire local staff, you need to comply with Omani labor laws.
-This includes getting resident visas and work permits for foreign workers.
-Make sure to understand the regulations regarding employment contracts, wages, and other labor-related aspects.
+Take note that if you hire local staff you will need to meet Omani labor law requirements.
+This will include issuing resident visas and work permits to foreigners.
+Learn about policies around employment contracts, pay, and other labor-related matters.

 Register with Tax Authorities